 One hour per fortnight is timetabled for all students to participate in a specific project to complete in the school community and beyond.
 Examples include helping younger students in lessons, clubs, and sporting activities and skills development as technicians

-RR6 support students in organising a two week work shadowing placement in the summer term of year 12.
-Students and parents are briefed at the start of the spring term and encouraged to consider the skills and relevant experience of theses two weeks to support post 18 applications.
-The careers advisor and Tutors support students to find placements which are purposeful, integral to their programme of study and of benefit to inform career choices.
+RR6 support students in organising a work shadowing placement in the summer term of year 12.
+Students and parents are briefed at the start of the spring term and encouraged to consider the skills and relevant experience to support post 18 applications.
+The Careers Advisor and Tutors support students to find placements which are purposeful, integral to their programme of study and of benefit to inform career choices.
 As part of the PSHE programme, the students are prepared for work experience through discussions of expected attitudes and behaviour, previous experience and reflection of learning.
-Some student benefit from regular career specific experience as part of the fortnightly enrichment programme (see PSHE).
+Some students benefit from regular career specific experience as part of the fortnightly enrichment programme (see PSHE).

 Students follow structured but flexible 2 year PSHE programme.
 The focus of skill development is exploration, information and inspiration.
 The content covers a wide range of topics including current affairs, personal development, careers and employability skills, SMSC and British values.
 Themes covered include: Transition into sixth form, study skills, expectations, independence Networking, on-line security, social media Becoming and adult, healthy relationships, respect, consent and preparing for my future.

 CAREERS ADVICE & SUPPORT FOR ENTRY INTO HE, TRAINING OR EMPLOYMENT

 All careers advice is tailored to the individual.
 The advice helps the students to bring together all their learning including academic pathways and the above non qualification provision focussing on maximising their individual progression to the next stage of education, employment or an apprenticeship and beyond.
 The 2 year careers advice includes:

 o External presentations covering apprenticeships, higher education and employment